Information for Departments

 You must complete and submit a “Request for a DS-2019.”
 This form must be signed by the sponsoring faculty, the department chair, the Dean and the Provost.
 It is best to allow 2 to 3 months from the time the Request form is initiated to the requested start date.
 Additional required information includes the following.

 - The invitation letter (if scholar is externally supported) or offer letter (if supported by K-State).
 The offer letter must clearly state the terms and conditions of employment, which includes job duties, the number of hours the Exchange Visitor will be expected to work, and the waged and compensation.
-Click here for a Sample Invitation Letter;
+Click here for a Sample Invitation Letter.
+The original invitation or offer letter must be sent directly to the Exchange Visitor.
+A copy of the letter should be attached to the Request for the DS-2019;

 - Verification of funding.
 Verification of funding includes one or more of the following.
-(Please note that the exchange visitor will need to demonstrate that he or she will have $1550 for each month of his/her program.
-If dependents will be joining the J-1, then he/she will need an additional $940 per month for the first dependent, then $650 per month for any additional dependents.
+(Please note that the exchange visitor will need to demonstrate that he or she will have $1,700 for each month of his/her program.
+If dependents will be joining the J-1, then he/she will need an additional $750 per month for each dependent.

 - If the department is offering a salary, then the offer letter will serve as verification of this funding.